Follow This Link: How Well Do You Know Link Jargon?

 Embedded link

-Take this YouTube video as an example.
+Take the YouTube video below as an example.
 I can provide a hyperlink to a YouTube video like this:

 Follow this link to watch the video.